Skip to content

 • design change -> resume at DesignDocs or a design refinement workflow, then rebuild affected app artifacts

-• feature change -> resume at a scoped planner step, then run partial MFJ
+• feature change -> resume at a scoped planner step, then run affected task batches

 • an in-progress build and a completed build both use the same routing matrix; the difference is whether the session's sequence_status is already completed or still in_progress